abiswas3/Random-Walks/content/posts/mont_mult.md

 ### Computer Information

-All computations were run on Intel CPUs.
+All computations were run on Intel CPUs on Digital Ocean servers.
 Admittedly, this machine is not one of the top-of-the-line, fully specked-out servers available today.
 However, it was more than sufficient to do multiplication.
 We also ran the code on an M2 MacBook Air with 8GB of RAM and observed that the relative performance trends remained consistent.